NatashaJWangui/Test-Clerk/README.md

 # Overview

-We are currently facing issues with the Clerk authentication integration in the ENIN project.
+We are currently facing issues with the Clerk authentication integration in the Test Clerk project.
 Despite configuring Clerk to handle authentication for the admin/ routes, the system is not functioning as expected.
 Users are unable to log in, session handling is failing, and API authentication is not working correctly.

 ## Current Implementation